Mr-TalhaIlyas/Setting-up-Deep-Learning-Server-Docker/build_docker_image.md

 # base image this one will have the OS, python and pip already installed in it.
 FROM tensorflow/tensorflow:2.3.0-gpu

-# first copy the txt file
+# first make a dir end it with '/'
+RUN mkdir /app/

+# then copy the all the files in your source dir to the new dir
-COPY requirements.txt /tmp
+COPY *.* /app/

-# now change the working dir
+# now change the working dir of container
-WORKDIR /tmp
+WORKDIR /app/

 # for cache busting use both apt-get update and install in same line with &&
 RUN apt-get update && apt-get install -y \